EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### Algorithms for computing a $k$-anonymous table
 The problem of finding minimal $k$-anonymous tables, with attribute generalization and tuple suppression, is computationally hard.
 The majority of the exact algorithms proposed in literature have computational time exponential in the number of the attributes composing the quasi-identifier.
-When the number $\vert QI \vert$ of attributes in the quasi-identifier is small compared with the number $n$ of tuples in the private table PT, these exact algorithms with attribute generalization and tuple suppression are practical.<br />
+When the number $\vert QI \vert$ of attributes in the quasi-identifier is small compared with the number $n$ of tuples in the private table $PT$, these exact algorithms with attribute generalization and tuple suppression are practical.<br />
 Many exact algorithms for producing $k$-anonymous tables through attribute generalization and tuple suppression have been proposed.

 ----------------------------------------------------------------

 ## Algorithms for AG_TS and AG_
 ### Computing a $k$-minimal solution
-Each path in $DGH_{DT}$ represents a generalization strategy for PT.
+Each path in $DGH_{DT}$ represents a generalization strategy for $PT$.
 We call **locally minimal generalization** the lowest node of each path satisfying $k$-anonymity.
 The properties exploited by the algorithm are:
 1) each $k$-minimal generalization is locally minimal with respect to a path (but the converse is not true);
 2) going up in the hierarchy the number of tuples that must be removed to guarantee $k$-anonymity decreases.